binerogroup/documentation/networking/subnet/dhcp.rst

 static IP addresses in the platform, we highly recommend using it because it greatly simplifies adding new instances (they will become available with zero configuration needed).

-Instance IP allocations are saved so there is no risk that an instance (as is the case traditionally with DHCP - which was typically used for client computers) would suddenly get another IP address.
+IP allocations on ports are permanent so there is no risk that an instance (as is the case traditionally with DHCP - which was typically used for client computers) would suddenly get another IP address.

-A DHCP scope (or pool) is part of a network range that is reserved for the DHCP server do deliver to its clients.
-The scope is setup on a :doc:`subnet <index>` when creating it, instructions are provided under each management tool.
+A DHCP scope (or pool) is part of a network range that's reserved for the DHCP server to deliver to its clients.
+The scope is setup on a :doc:`subnet <index>` when creating it.

 DHCP, other than assigning addresses, also assigns the correct :doc:`/networking/mtu` to instances.
 This is important for networking functionality in general so if opting to not use DHCP, we recommend reading the